The

 the banks are faced with big demands for cash at the same

-time, the banking system as a whole is safe, although an individual bank is
+time, the banking system as a whole is safe, although an

-vulnerable, should a large number of depositors for some
+is vulnerable, should a large number of depositors for some

 reason withdraw their deposits in cash or transfer their